revell-logo

 • 56mm objective on standard action: High rings

 Always verify clearance before final tightening.
-The scope should clear the barrel by at least 1/8 inch while allowing comfortable cheek position.
+The scope should clear the barrel by at least 1/8 inch while allowing a comfortable cheek position against the stock.

 Eye Relief Requirements

-Eye relief – the distance between your eye and the ocular lens for full field of view – critically affects safety and comfort:
+Eye relief – the distance between your eye and the ocular lens for a full field of view – critically affects both safety and comfort:

 Standard Eye Relief (3.5-4 inches): Suitable for most centerfire rifles with moderate recoil.
 This distance provides a safety margin against scope eye from recoil.